 Ctrl+b ? | Show all keybindings |

-These modern tools are great.
-I use them daily.
+The modern tools are genuinely good and I use them every day.
 But grep is on every Unix system.
 Find is everywhere.
-Awk and sed are preinstalled on every server you’ll ever SSH into.
+Awk and sed are preinstalled on every server you will ever touch.
+At 3 AM, mid-incident, you do not have time to install ripgrep.
+You work with what is there or you do not work at all.

 # grep basics that work everywhere